THE DEFINITIVE

 4. Run A/B tests and split tests

-To transform an average conversion rate into an incredible one, you need to test and experiment.
+One of our best conversion rate optimization tips is to test and experiment.
 You won’t know how to boost your conversion rate until you make a change and try something new.
-Keep in mind, if the change doesn’t work, you can always switch it back.
+Keep in mind that if the change doesn’t work you can always switch it back.

 Change one small variable at a time.
-You might swap the color of your CTA button or rewrite the headline or add in a picture of your product or offer.
+You might swap the color of your CTA button or rewrite the headline or add a picture of your product or offer.
 Make one change, and then see how it impacts your conversion rate.
-If your conversion goes up, stick with the new variable.
-If it’s not moving or goes down, it’s time to run a different test.
+If your conversions go up, stick with the new variable.
+If they’re not moving or going down, it’s time to run a different test.

 Conversion rate optimization is a strategy